Sheena Easton: 1991–1996: What Comes Naturally and decline

-1996–1999: Freedom, Home and Colors of Christmas Tour
+1996–1999: Freedom and Colors of Christmas Tour

 Easton contributed vocals to the soundtrack of All Dogs Go to Heaven 2 and voiced the character Sasha La Fleur on "Count Me Out" and "I Will Always Be With You".
-Easton also contributed the theme song "Are There Angels" to the soundtrack for Shiloh in 1997; and provided the song "A Dream Worth Keeping" for the 1992 animated film FernGully: The Last Rainforest.
+Easton also performed "Now and Forever" with Barry Manilow for The Pebble and the Penguin soundtrack in 1995.
+She contributed the theme song "Are There Angels" to the soundtrack for Shiloh in 1996; and provided the song "A Dream Worth Keeping" for the 1992 animated film FernGully: The Last Rainforest.
 In 1997, she played 'Melissa McCammon', a recording star, who is visited by time travellers from the future in a second-season episode of the Canadian television series The Outer Limits entitled "Falling Star".
 The episode featured her singing two songs from My Cherie.

 In the late 1990s, Easton retained an album contract with MCA Japan and released two discs of new material.
 However, neither album was originally released in the United States.
 Freedom, released in 1997 to coincide with the launch of her website and finally released in (Limited Edition) stateside in 2007, was a return to her trademark pop, including a remake of her debut single "Modern Girl".

-In 1999 Universal/Victor released the self-produced acoustic set, Home.
-Also around this time, Sheena Easton Greatest Hits collection featuring 12 MCA singles recorded from 1988 to 1995 released and charted in Japan at number 98 (additional greatest hits collections surfaced in the US and UK, but did not chart).
+In 1999, Universal/Victor released the self-produced acoustic set, Home.
+Also, around this time, Sheena Easton Greatest Hits collection featuring 12 MCA singles recorded from 1988 to 1995 released and charted in Japan at number 98 (additional greatest hits collections surfaced in the US and UK but did not chart).

 Easton adopted a boy (Jake) and girl (Skylar) between 1995 and 1996.
 Motherhood led her to curtail her appearances and focus on casino gigs, corporate shows and theatrical work.
 "Because I adopted my children, I could plan my timing", she told The Arizona Republic.
 "I knew exactly when they were coming along, so I knew when I had to change my life so it would be a stable life."
 Easton continued acting in America, starring in lead Broadway revivals of Man of La Mancha as (Aldonza) opposite Raul Julia in his last stage role (1992), and Grease as Rizzo (1996).
 Between 1994 and 1996, she played several characters in Gargoyles the animated series, including Lady Finella, the Banshee, Molly and Robyn Canmore.
 In 1999, she voice-acted a part-demon character, Annah-of-the-Shadows, in the computer game Planescape: Torment.
 She lives in Las Vegas with her two children and often performs in various casinos' entertainment venues.
 She voiced the character of Fiona Canmore for a scripted but unfinished episode of the cancelled animated feature, Team Atlantis.

-In December 1998, Easton toured with "The Colors of Christmas" with artists Roberta Flack, Melissa Manchester, Peabo Bryson and Jeffrey Osborne.
+In December 1998, Easton toured with the American production "The Colors of Christmas" with artists Roberta Flack, Melissa Manchester, Peabo Bryson and Jeffrey Osborne.
 Windham Hill Records produced "The Colors of Christmas" disc by Robbie Buchanan of holiday music.
 Easton contributed two tracks, "The Place Where We Belong" (a duet with Jeffrey Osborne) and "The Lord's Prayer".